 Bonus based on ?
 Sure.

 Lottery and raffle incentives that you can only “enter” by ?
 Why not?

 Since the profit margin on is absolutely insane — as much as 92.5% for some places — centers will try every trick in the book to get you coming back.

 But for those who are willing to exploit the system back, there are serious returns to be made.
-You just have to know how to stack it all properly and time your visits appropriately.
+You just have to know how to stack it all properly and time your visits to donate plasma appropriately.

 How Are You Paid?

 Back in the “old days” (read: early 2000s), you used to be able to hand over your in exchange for a fistful of .

 Most plasma donation centers today opt for a reloadable that operates just like a regular card.
 This allows them to track your rewards and minimize paperwork every time you come in.

 You may still get the occasional center that gives you cash under the table for donating plasma, but those are becoming fewer and farther between.